astuder/dAISy/Firmware/readme.md

 **hw3: dAISy USB 3 - square 2, MSP430F5503 MCU**

-This version was sold up to early 2021.
+This hardware version was sold up to early 2021.
 The first line of the debug menu says `dAISy USB 3 (5503)` The MSP430 MCU is in a QFN package with the marking `M430 F5503`.
 Text on the back of the PCB says `dAISy USB 3`.
 PCB color and component arrangement varies, some being identical to the F5502 variant shown above.
 Right-click *[here](https://github.com/astuder/dAISy/raw/master/Firmware/Daisy_hw3_fw4_15.txt)* and select *save link as* to download firmware version `4.15`.